-As some red deer gradually adapt to living amongst us in suburbia – can we too adapt to accommodate our largest terrestrial mammal living on our doorstep?
+As some red deer as well as fallow deer adapt to living amongst us in urban areas – can we too adapt to accommodate some of our largest terrestrial mammals living on our doorstep?

 Red deer watch as diggers develop land for housing.
 Click youtube icon for full HD version

 However since the 1960’s, the six species of deer living wild in Britain have greatly increased in numbers and distribution.
 At the same time, urban sprawl has expanded even further into areas of former deer habitat.
 Roe, our smallest native deer, weighing in at not much more than 20 to 25 kg, were the first to become a regular sight on the urban fringe, especially in southern England and the Scottish lowlands.
-During this time whilst in the ungulate research group at Southampton University my colleagues and I were increasingly called upon to catch and remove roe deer trapped in local residential gardens.
+At that time, while working within the ungulate research group at Southampton University, my colleagues and I were increasingly called upon to catch and remove roe deer trapped in local residential gardens.

-Tolerated and indeed enjoyed by many who like seeing deer in their gardens, media reports about urban roe – and now also the smaller introduced muntjac deer – are unexceptional nowadays.
-While some relate to irate residents complaining about roe munching their roses and shrubs in gardens and city cemeteries, more often they concern deer in need of rescue after falling into steep sided canals, stuck in garden railings, or attacked by dogs.
-Higher numbers of deer-vehicle collisions have inevitably been another consequence, nowadays no longer just a rural issue, but equally frequent in peri-urban areas, where traffic volumes are often greatest.
+Tolerated and indeed enjoyed by many who like seeing deer in their gardens, media reports about urban roe – and increasingly also the smaller introduced muntjac deer – are unexceptional nowadays.
+While some relate to irate residents complaining about roe munching their roses and shrubs in gardens and city cemeteries, more often news stories concern deer in need of rescue after falling into steep sided canals, stuck in garden railings, or attacked by dogs.
+Higher numbers of deer-vehicle collisions have inevitably been another consequence, nowadays no longer just a rural issue, but equally frequent in peri-urban areas, where traffic volumes are often highest.

-While the smaller deer species, and in some cases also fallow deer have been living in suburban areas and some cities for many years now, how about our largest British wild land mammals – The Red deer.
+While the smaller deer species, and in some cases (see later below) also fallow deer have been living in suburban areas and some cities for many years now, how about our largest British wild land mammals – The Red deer ?
 Will they too start to appear in our suburbs and gardens?
 Well – in actual fact red deer are already established on the edge and indeed now within some towns in England.

 When I first observed red deer in gardens where the residents fed them, I thought they had learnt to recognise and trust particular individuals (and at times their dogs!), as at first they remained wary of me and others.
-More recently, as wild red deer in several areas have started to tolerate me approaching them, sometimes as close as 8 metres (25ft) away, they appear probably more so to sense how I behave and react to their own movements than recognising me personally.
+As the wild red deer in several areas started to tolerate also me approaching them, sometimes as close as 8 metres (25ft) away, it became clear they more so sensed how I behave and react to their own movements than recognising me personally.
 Deer in most situations will seek to avoid being surprised by a potential threat close-by.
 This is due to an innate defence response against their past natural predators such as lynx or wolves.
-I have changed my behaviour so that when watching deer I now often find myself not crouching and hiding behind bushes, as a typical camouflage clad stalker or wildlife photographer might do.
-Instead, once within their normal flight distance I make a point of letting the deer know where I am, talking quietly to them and at times turning as if about to leave – though more often than not, I stay.
+I soon adapted my behaviour so that when watching deer I now often find myself not crouching and hiding behind bushes, as a typical camouflage clad stalker or wildlife photographer might do.
+Instead, once within their normal flight distance, I may actually make a point of letting the deer know where I am, talking quietly to them and at times turning as if about to leave – though more often than not, I stay.

 Wild red deer waiting by school gates in Staffordshire

-On one recent occasion when I was filming near a building site, just as I thought I had got too close to a group of deer, I knelt down to adjust settings on my video camera.
+On one occasion when I was filming in a different area, a building site in Staffordshire, just as I thought I had got too close to a group of deer, I knelt down to adjust settings on my video camera.
 When I looked back up the deer had come even closer and several had started to sit down within 8 metres in front of me on a pile of wood shavings.
 This was clearly a regular favourite resting place for them.
-After sitting with them for some time, watching as they chewed the cud, I retreated slowly so I could film myself in front of the video camera, before leaving them in peace (see video at top).
+After sitting with them for some time, watching as they chewed the cud, I retreated slowly so I could film myself in front of the video camera, before leaving them in peace (see video at top of blog).